 2. Country of Origin – where the fabric was made.

-3. Fiber Content – another important feature of the fabric that should match the recommendations on your pattern.
+3. Fiber Content – is another important feature of the fabric that should match the recommendations on your pattern.
 For instance, you don’t want to get a woven cotton if the pattern calls for a stretch knit.

 Another thing to keep in mind is what you will be making.
 A 100% linen pencil skirt will wrinkle when you wear it, but a linen blend won’t wrinkle as much.